EOxServer/eoxserver/docs/sphinx/en/users/global_use_case.rst

    *Browser app featuring EOxServer's Web API*

-:ref:`The Webclient Interface` section of the documentation provides more details about the Web API.
+:ref:`webclient` section of the documentation provides more details about the Web API.

 GIS Tool